Highlights from the Ratings and Financial Report for Sensus Healthcare Inc. (SRTS)

 Sponsored

-SRTS currently public float of 11.64M and currently shorts hold a 0.88% ratio of that float.
-Today, the average trading volume of SRTS was 131.77K shares.
+The average price from analysts is $8.89, which is $0.82 above the current price.
+SRTS currently public float of 11.71M and currently shorts hold a 0.87% ratio of that float.
+Today, the average trading volume of SRTS was 143.10K shares.

 SRTS’s Market Performance

-SRTS stocks went down by -12.39% for the week, with a monthly jump of 23.60% and a quarterly performance of 95.44%, while its annual performance rate touched 75.90%.
-The volatility ratio for the week stands at 9.88% while the volatility levels for the past 30 days are set at 8.83% for Sensus Healthcare Inc..
-The simple moving average for the period of the last 20 days is 3.93% for SRTS stocks with a simple moving average of 69.79% for the last 200 days.
+SRTS stocks went up by 5.16% for the week, with a monthly jump of 22.33% and a quarterly performance of 101.65%, while its annual performance rate touched 112.14%.
+The volatility ratio for the week stands at 7.64% while the volatility levels for the past 30 days are set at 9.05% for Sensus Healthcare Inc..
+The simple moving average for the period of the last 20 days is 14.20% for SRTS stocks with a simple moving average of 92.34% for the last 200 days.

 Analysts’ Opinion of SRTS